Kishorlava23/Indo-Jet/README.md

-It is a Fligt Booking named Indo-Jet.
+It is a Fligt Booking website named Indo-Jet.

 In this website you can search fligths and compare the rates.
 (This implementation is not done yet).